antisvin/bitwig-overlay/README.md

 For more information on the subject, please, check: https://wiki.gentoo.org/wiki//etc/portage/repos.conf

 # java
 We have removed the bundled jre binary so we can setup and use a system-wide version.
 Please, read: https://wiki.gentoo.org/wiki/Java in order to be able to setup `oracle-jre-bin`.
+You must set this VM as your user's VM using `eselect java-vm`.

 # Bug, comments and requests
 Please post a ticket here on GitHub.